Filter by Category

 with Gary Roberts

-Spring is here and the birds are arriving and singing up a storm.
-Have you ever wondered what bird is singing just out of view? if so, join Maine Guide and Naturalist Gary Roberts, as we continue to delve into the identification of spring birds not with binoculars and spotting scopes, but by listening to a species' individual songs and calls.
-The class will begin with a review of the birds and bird songs covered in Birding by Ear I and continue with emphasis on the local bird and migrants that we may encounter on our final class field trip.
-Birding by Ear I is not a prerequisite for this class.
-Registration $35.
-6 weeks 6:00-8:00 p.m.
-Begins Tues 4/25 CHRHS Rm 222 Registered Maine Guide Gary Roberts is a resident of Appleton and has been a volunteer naturalist, trip leader, and speaker for over 30 years.
+Have you ever wanted to go birding without being encumbered by field guides, binoculars, or spotting scope? or wondered what bird is singing just out of sight?
+Join Maine Guide and Naturalist Gary Roberts and learn to identify the songs and calls of common warblers and other returning spring migrants.
+The class includes a Saturday field trip to Beech Hill, on May 12 from 1:00-4:00 pm.
+No charge but please call the Appleton Library at 785-5656 to register.
+4 weeks 6:30-8:00 p.m.
+Begins Wed 4/4 Appleton Library 2916 Sennebec Road Appleton Registered Maine Guide Gary Roberts is a resident of Appleton and has been a volunteer naturalist, trip leader, and speaker for over 30 years.
 He specializes in guiding from a natural history perspective and focuses particularly on the native flora and fauna of Maine.
 Gary has been a long time volunteer for Maine Audubon and has volunteered with the Maine Plant Conservation Volunteers, Mountain Birdwatch, Maine Owl Survey Project, and Seanet.

 Bridge for Beginners